Access-Planet-DL/SwinUnet_HLS_CLOUD/README.md

 # SwinUnet_hls_Cloud

-The code is for the work titled 'A global Swin-Unet Sentinel-2 surface reflectance-based cloud and shadow detection algorithm for the NASA Harmonized Landsat Sentinel-2 (HLS) dataset' It is an application of Swin-Unet for cloud and cloud shadow detection.
+The code is for the work titled 'A global Swin-Unet Sentinel-2 surface reflectance-based cloud and cloud shadow detection algorithm for the NASA Harmonized Landsat Sentinel-2 (HLS) dataset' It is an application of Swin-Unet for cloud and cloud shadow detection.
 Our paper has been submitted to the journal Science of Remote Sensing.

 # Environment